By Anthony Caruso III | Publisher

 “On behalf of Major League Baseball, I extend my deepest condolences to his family, including his wife, Brandy, and two sons, Ryan and Braden, his friends and countless fans, as well as the Blue Jays and Phillies organizations.”

 The authorities said the accident was due to pilot error.
 In January 2019, he was elected into the National Baseball Hall of Fame.

 He became the first posthumously-elected player since 1973 when Roberto Clemente was inducted.
 He received 85.4% of the vote.

 Halladay’s widow Brandy announce he would not have a team hat on his plaque.

 In addition, Halladay is part of the Phillies Wall of Fame.
 He is also in the Blue Jays Level of Excellence.

 He has his No. 32 retired by the Blue Jays.

-During a press conference on March 2nd, 2019, Phillies free agent acquistion Bryce Harper said that Halladay should be the final player to wear No. 34 with the team.
-Instead of picking No. 34, which he had wore from 2012-2018 with the Washington Nationals, he picked No. 3.
+During a press conference on March 2nd, 2019, Phillies free agent acquisition Bryce Harper said that Halladay should be the final player to wear No. 34 with the team.
+Instead of picking No. 34, which he had worn from 2012 to 2018 with the Washington Nationals, he picked No. 3.